 Best Floor Drill Press for Metal

-This model also has a tilting table that measures 14 inches in diameter and can swing to a 90-degree angle for an increased number of cutting options.
+This unit also has a tilting table that measures 14 inches in diameter and can swing up to 90 degrees for a wider range of drilling angles.

 What We Like